- Search The Registry

 - My Account

 Earl Francis was born on this date in 1935.
-He was an African American baseball player and businessman.
+He was a Black baseball player and businessman.

 Earl Coleman Francis was from Slab Fork, West Virginia.
 He was the Pittsburgh Pirates’ opening day starter in 1963 and a rookie pitcher on their 1960 World Series championship team.
 Francis was 16-23 with a 3.77 ERA in 52 games and six major league seasons, all but one with the Pirates.
 He pitched two games for St. Louis in 1965.
 The right-hander was 1-0 in seven games in 1960, but did not pitch in the World Series.
 His best season was 1962, when he was 9-8 with a 3.07 ERA.